Lewiston oral surgeon cleared of remaining charges by dental board

 Kelly said patients who are sedated, as Duplissis was, don’t recall events sharply, if at all, and sometimes do odd things.

 “They can moan.
 They can groan.
 They can do a lot of things,” he said.
-“One sat bolt upright and said ‘does anyone here want to buy a duck?'”
+“One sat bolt upright and said, ‘Does anyone here want to buy a duck?’ ”